 3. Adjust the snare to the optimal position

 With both feet falling naturally on the pedals at the correct distance away, it is important to have the snare resting at the correct angle and height in between your legs.
 If the snare drum is too high it will cause strain on your shoulders whilst you play, and if the snare drum is too low it will cause hypertension to your wrists.
 Ideally your arm should be a 90-110 degree angle upon the stick striking the centre of the snare drum head.

 This sounds basic, but slouching on the drum stool is a very common mistake amongst new drummers!
 Sitting up straight with your shoulders back is the correct form to have whilst playing the drums and removes strain on your lower back.
 It is also easy to slip back into bad habits, so remembering to sit up straight is important so it becomes muscle memory.

 Whilst playing the drums, it is important to relax your arms so that you play without tension and stiffness.
 This will enable you to play fluidly and smoothly whilst exercising full control of the drum kit.

 The elbows should sit naturally besides your body and at no point should you have to fully extend your arm to reach any part of the drum kit.
 If this happens, it means it is too far away and it will need to be positioned closer.

-The foundation for a good drumming posture is going to be a supportive drum stool.
-A good quality drum stool will offer superior comfort and support to a cheap alternative.
-Good quality stools are made with high-density foam cushions that will hold their shape and offer ultimate posture enhancement.
+The foundation for a good drumming posture is going to be a supportive drum throne.
+A good quality drum throne will offer superior comfort and support to a cheap alternative.
+Good quality drum thrones are made with high-density foam cushions that will hold their shape and offer ultimate posture enhancement.

-The base of a good quality stool will also be more stable and hold the weight of a drummer more effectively.
-Cheap drum stools wobble around, forcing a drummer to be unbalanced and unstable around the pelvis area.
+The base of a good quality throne will also be more stable and hold the weight of a drummer more effectively.
+Cheap drum thrones wobble around, forcing a drummer to be unbalanced and unstable around the pelvis area.
 Over an extended period of time this will mean a drummer is exposed to a significant risk of back injury.